wso2/financial-services-apim-mediation-policies/README.md

 ### Building from the source

-If you want to build the Financial Services Accelerator from the source code:
+If you want to build the Financial Services APIM Mediation Policies from the source code:

 1. Install Java8 or above.
 2. Install [Apache Maven 3.0.5](https://maven.apache.org/download.cgi) or above.